adnammit/notes/git.md

+git branch [-a]                 view branch info (-a: all repos, not just local) git branch -d foo               delete branch foo (say you’re done with foo, it’s merged back into master) git branch -D foo               force remove w/out merging git status                      show current state of your repo git rev-parse HEAD              show hash of HEAD (or whatever branch) git merge-base foo bar          get the last common commit between two branches

+# Working With an Existing Repo
+git fetch                       get other people’s checked-in changes w/out merging into yours git pull		                fetch + merge git push                        push all committed files to the remote repository git push -u origin master       push and set tracking info for your branch to push/pull from origin git push origin --delete foo    remove branch foo from remote if it has been pushed to origin git push --force --verbose --dry-run

+# Merging & Rebasing
+git merge foo                   merge foo into your current branch git merge --squash foo          merge foo into your current branch with one commit git merge --no-ff foo           merge foo into your current branch with one commit but retain history git cherry-pick <hash>          take changes in the hash commit and apply to the current branch.
+                                generates a new commit for the current branch

+# Working with Files
-git branch [-a]                 view branch info (-a: all repos, not just local) git branch -d foo               delete branch foo (say you’re done with foo, it’s merged back into master) git branch -D foo               force remove w/out merging git push origin --delete foo    remove branch foo from remote if it has been pushed to origin git init                        initialize new project git fetch                       get other people’s checked-in changes w/out merging into yours git merge foo                   merge foo into your current branch git merge --squash foo          merge foo into your current branch with one commit git merge --no-ff foo           merge foo into your current branch with one commit but retain entire history of the git pull		                fetch + merge git status                      show current state of your repo git add foo                     add foo to files to be committed git add .                       stage all files in current dir and subdirs for commit git add -A                      add entire working branch to stage git add -p -- foo.txt           interactively add just certain lines of a filename to the stage git reset                       clear everything you added git reset --hard master         clear everything and make the branch identical to master git rm foo                      remove local and remote git rm --cached foo.txt         remove foo from remote git log                         see previous commits git log --follow foo.txt        see commit history of file git log --follow -p foo.txt     see commit history and patch diff (code changes) of file git grep -I <pattern>           search files for pattern (-I excludes binaries)
+git add foo                     add foo to files to be committed git add .                       stage all files in current dir and subdirs for commit git add -A                      add entire working branch to stage git add -p -- foo.txt           interactively add just certain lines of a filename to the stage git reset                       reset HEAD to specified state (unstage changes). does not alter files git reset --hard master         reset HEAD and make files identical to master git clean                       remove untracked files from the working tree git rm foo                      remove local and remote git rm --cached foo.txt         remove foo from remote git log                         see previous commits

+# Viewing history
+git log --follow foo.txt        see commit history of file git log --follow -p foo.txt     see commit history and patch diff (code changes) of file git grep -I <pattern>           search files for pattern (-I excludes binaries)